genusglobalinc/SmallHQ_public/README.md

 # SmallHQ_public

-SmallHQ_public is a Java application designed to offer modders an interactive platform to enhance their Minecraft Forge experience.
-Users can easily create accounts, share feedback, and access essential data and functions for mod development.
-Leveraging Google APIs and Instagram integration, this project not only showcases strong development skills but also provides a user-friendly environment for seamless collaboration.
-Deployed on Render, SmallHQ_public offers a hands-on learning experience with real-world API integrations and showcases the ability to enhance gaming experiences through innovative software solutions.
+SmallHQ_public is a Java application serving as a comprehensive showcase of advanced development skills for potential employers.
+Users can explore how to integrate small patches into vanilla MCP source code, granting access to essential data and functions for mod development.
+With a focus on demonstrating modding capabilities following Minecraft Forge installation methodology, this project highlights proficiency in Java programming and project deployment on Render.

 ![Language](https://img.shields.io/badge/language-Java-blue)
 ![Status](https://img.shields.io/badge/status-Portfolio-Ready-green)

-## 👤 User Experience

-**What users can do:**
-- New users can create an account
-- Users can leave comments or feedback

-## 🎯 Functionality

-**Core Capabilities:**
-- User registration

 ## ✨ Key Features

-- **Integrations:** Google APIs, Instagram Integration
 - Unity Game Engine

 ## 🛠️ Tech Stack